-Figure 41: Scratch example of hiding variables from the stage by right-clicking
+Figure 41: Scratch example of hiding variables from the stage by unticking them in the Variables blocks area.

 The solution is complete!

 Defining key terms

 By now you'll have learnt a lot, particularly if you are new to coding.
 Reflect on what you have learnt by writing your own definitions in Table 1.
 You might like to add additional terms.